clojurewerkz/cassaforte.docs/articles/cassandra_concepts.md

 This guide covers key concepts behind [Apache Cassandra](http://cassandra.apache.org).

+## What version of Cassaforte does this guide cover?

+This guide covers Cassandra 2.0 concepts and is not specific to Cassaforte versions.

 ## Before We Start

 Some concepts, especially comparisons with relational databases are intentionally simplified in this guide.
 The goal is to make understanding what Cassandra has to offer easier and to contrast the approaches it takes compared to relational databases.

 ## A Bit of History: Cassandra and Dynamo